 Graduate students nearing completion of their degree program must apply for graduation.
-Students can apply for graduation by logging on to WPConnect -> Student tab -> Graduation header -> Apply for Graduate Graduation.
-Students who plan to pursue the 60 credit licensure track must fill out "August Candidate Commencement Permit Request" (WPConnect -> Student tab -> Graduation header) in order to receive their caps and gown and walk in the commencement in May.
+Students can apply for graduation by logging on to WPConnect -> Student tab -> Graduation header -> Apply for May Graduate Graduation.

 M.A. diplomas are awarded only after the Director sends a Clearance Form to the Dean and then to the Registrar certifying that all degree requirements have been fulfilled.